 - Using credit card information to place personal orders

-- Gaining inappropriate control of the senior’s accounts
+- Gaining inappropriate control of the resident’s accounts

-- Billing for services the senior does not need or want
+- Billing for services the resident does not need or want

-- Billing for services the senior never receives
+- Billing for services there resident never receives

-Many seniors bruise easily, and falls are relatively common.
-Not everything points to nursing home abuse.
+Not every injury points to nursing home abuse.
 However, it pays to look for patterns and unusual signs that could indicate a problem in your loved one’s facility.
 If you raise your concerns and the nursing home staff cannot offer an explanation that puts you at ease, we recommend you file a complaint as soon as possible.

 Complete a Free Case Evaluation form now

 After you ensure your loved one is safe, go ahead and give us a call.
-We will review your situation and offer legal advice and support about how to proceed with possibly recovering compensation on behalf of your loved one.
-We may be able to hold the nursing home’s parent company financially liable for their abuse-related expenses and losses, including pain and suffering damages.
+We will review your situation and offer legal advice and support.
+We may be able to hold the nursing home’s parent company financially liable for your loved one’s abuse-related expenses and losses, including pain and suffering damages.

 At George Sink, P.A.
-Injury Lawyers, our nursing home abuse lawyers in Columbia, SC may be able to help you hold your loved one’s abuser accountable for the suffering they endured.
-Call us today at 803-999-2993 for your free case evaluation and consultation.
+Injury Lawyers, our nursing home abuse lawyers in Columbia, SC, can file a claim or bring legal action on your loved one’s behalf.
+Call us today at (803) 999-2993 for your free case evaluation.